 The benefits of the friendly takeover are not only limited to the better per-share price, but it's more and beyond that.
 The target companies get opportunities to fuel their business growth.
 Furthermore, they can explore different spheres of the market as well.
 In brief, a friendly takeover is all about mutual consent.

-RBI approval is required in the following case;
+RBI approval for NBFC takeover is required in the following cases;

 As the governance and control of NBFC lie in the hands of RBI, its consent matters the most and is necessary to get the approval in these cases mentioned below.